derekwolpert/InvestChest/README.md

 - <b>Docker</b>, containerization platform that allows the creation of lightweight/portable environments to run the project.
 - <b>Amazon Web Services</b>, an on-demand cloud computing platform utilized to assist with storage and deployment of the project (using ECR, ECS and EC2 along with appropriate network configuration).

+NOTE: In order to avoid exceeding IEX's free-tier API call limit, Sandbox testing mode is used for the stock chart data - therefore the information used for the chart is purposely inaccurate.
+Other financial information (e.g. latest price, last updated, company name etc.) for stock tickers are unaffected, and should be accurate to within 15 minutes of current status.

+You get read more about Sandbox testing mode in IEX's docs: https://iexcloud.io/docs/api/#testing-sandbox

 ## Functionality

 - Comprehensive registration/authentication behavior for management of user sessions, and keeping track of user information (e.g. available cash, trades association, etc.).